FMecha/battlegear/README.md

 # battlegear

+*If you are seeing this, this website is currently under construction.*

 A website covering Taito's *Battle Gear* series (including *Side by Side*) of coin-op racing games.

 In creating this website, I would give special thanks to the following who inspired me for this website: